CAAPIM/gateway-ansible-playbook/roles/gateway_configure_hsm_luna/README.md

 Variables
 ------------
 **Note**: These variables need to be set in the host_vars/luna*.placeholder.com.yml file.
 If your are using another version of luna client
-, please create a new host_vars file under the folder host_vars, and use the same name as your hostname
+, please create a new host_vars file under the folder host_vars, and use the same name as your hostname.

+Utilize Ansible Vault for these configurations.

 * hsm_user: user name for SafeNet HSM server
 * hsm_pass: password for SafeNet HSM server